smurfomen/option/README.md

-QOption class provides functionality for force handling execution errors.
+option class provides functionality for force handling execution errors.
 It is a container class requires unboxing to get the stored value.
 ## Returning value
 Bad way: